 |Qp||Digital output for heating up or cooling down phase||Active when heating up or cooling down to the comfort temperature, goes off once the comfort temperature time period starts.|

-Autopilot cooling – cooling only to active cooling times ( “autopilot cooling and heating” and “autopilot heating” are visualizing hidden)
+Automatic cooling – cooling only to active cooling times ( “automatic cooling and heating” and “automatic heating” are visualizing hidden)

-Autopilot heating – heating only to active heating times ( “autopilot cooling and heating” and “autopilot cooling” are in the visualization are hidden)
+Automatic heating – heating only to active heating times ( “automatic cooling and heating” and “automatic cool are are hidden from the user interface/app)

 |Ts||Economy temperature||Relative to the comfort temperature:|

 Heating mode – Target temperature = Comfort temperature – economy temperature